Stay in Touch

 Giving a financial gift for a baby shower, birthday, graduation, Hanukkah, Christmas, or just because you feel like it, can kickstart a child’s financial future.

 But what exactly is a financial gift, and how do you give one to a child?

 A financial gift is the transfer of money or financial instrument from one party to another, without receiving or expecting to receive anything in return.

 Financial gifts help kids reach their future goals and teach them (and their parents) a thing or two about money

-Financial gifts can help kids and their parents reach their financial goals such as saving for college, a future house down payment, a Disney trip fund, or general savings for the future.
+Financial gifts can help kids and their parents reach financial goals like saving for college, a future house down payment, or a Disney trip fund.

 We put together the best ways for you to set a young one on the right financial path in 2024.